 Your stove, dishwasher and clothes dryer put off a lot of heat and can warm your home.
 Loading the dishwasher and setting it to run at night can be a great way to keep your home cool and reduce energy costs.
 Give yourself an excuse to cook outside on the grill to reduce the heat from indoor stoves and ovens during mealtimes.
 And do laundry during the cooler morning or late evening hours and close the doors to the laundry room during laundry cycles.

 Hot, humid air can mean stress for your air conditioning unit.
 Living at the coast can also contribute to dirty coils and reduced cooling capacity.
-Neglecting Contact us to schedule maintenance for your HVAC unit to ensure it functions effectively and efficiently.
+Contact us to schedule maintenance for your HVAC unit to ensure it functions effectively and efficiently for the long run.

 CALL US!
 (910) 763-3550 OR VISIT OUR WEBSITE TODAY!